DMT – How Does it Work? What are Dimethyltryptamine Side Effects and Risks?

 0 sources cited

 N,N-Dimethyltryptamine (DMT) is a prototypical monoamine alkaloid hallucinogenic.
 It can be found naturally in over fifty species of flora, five species of fauna as well as in the human brain.
 After 1931 it has also been synthesized synthetically.
 Thus its use has a long history for its psychedelic and hallucinogenic properties, whether as ceremonial snuffs and brews, such as ayahuasca, used over centuries by the indigenous people of the Amazon or more recently as an illicit DMT drug for recreational use.
-With the popularity of psychedelic drugs on the rise and the increasing prevalence of DMT drug use due to recent media exposure through cinema and influential magazine articles, it is worth examining what exactly N,N-Dimethyltryptamine is; what the prevalence of DMT drug use is; what demographic uses this drug the most; and most importantly what is the liability and consequence of DMT abuse and DTM addiction.
-Learn this and much more in the article about N,N-Dimethyltryptamine.

 What Is Dimethyltryptamine?

 N,N-Dimethyltryptamine is an indolethylamine hallucinogen with a tryptamine core derived from the stepwise chemical modification of the amino acid tryptophan.
 It can be biosynthesized within various plants, animals, as well as humans, or it can be synthetically produced.
 Whether naturally or chemically synthesized, Dimethyltryptamine has the capability to produce profound alterations in cognition and perception through its actions on Serotonergic transmission.
 Historically, N,N-Dimethyltryptamine containing snuffs and teas, such as ayahuasca, were used for ceremonial purposes.
-Today, the ritualistic use of Dimethyltryptamine-containing brews continues through various syncretic religious movements in South America as well as in the western world.
-The illicit consumption is primarily related to subjective psychoactive DMT drug effects and to its relatively acceptable side effect profiles.
+Today, the ritualistic use of Dimethyltryptamine-containing brews continues through various syncretic religious movements in South America as well as in the western world.ย The illicit consumption is primarily related to subjective psychoactive DMT drug effects and to its relatively acceptable side effect profiles.

 Different substances DMT can be taken from.